 1 cup chopped coriander (cilantro)

-Although yesterday was stunning, Auckland this winter has been wet and stormy, full of grey shadows, leaves twisting in the wind and just a few peeps of the sun.
+Although yesterday was stunning, Auckland this winter has been wet and stormy, full of grey shadows, leaves twisting in the wind and just a few peeps of the sun sneaking through.
 When I created this dish I was in need of colour, spice, something to pierce through the bleak blanket of winter.
 It was obvious: punchy heat in fire-engine red in the form of a spicy tomato dal.
 Or dahl, or dhal.
 Whichever way you spell it, it’s what you need to cheer you up.

 I’d intended serving the dish with a humongous bowl of basmati rice but upon opening the pantry of earthly delights, I found a relatively sparse ‘grains’ supply – sushi rice it was!
 I threw the rice into the rice cooker with water as one usually does and hoped for the best… and to be fair, it worked out absolutely fine.
 Some might call this a side attempt at ‘fusion’ cuisine, hah.
 I just think it’s colourful.
+Be sure to wash the lentils just before cooking or they will stick together.
+You don’t want that!
+Happy feastage.

 1 Heat oil in a medium-sized saucepan over gentle heat and add onion.
 Cook gently until tender.
 If onion begins burning but it’s not yet tender, add some warm water to stop it catching.